Skip to main content

 Every engagement has a tail.
 Discovery, analysis, synthesis, deck, delivery.
 The deck is almost always the last step before the client gets the output.
 And it's the step where the timeline slips.

-Anton Rose described his target model as "one week for discovery and one week for solutions," with the goal of keeping total engagement time to two weeks.
-[EDITOR NOTE: Verify this quote is attributable to Anton Rose and used with permission.]
+As one consultant described his target model: "one week for discovery and one week for solutions," with the goal of keeping total engagement time to two weeks.
 That's only possible when the deck isn't a separate 4-day phase bolted onto the end.

 When the deck takes 3-4 days, a two-week engagement becomes a three-week engagement.
 Three concurrent clients become two.
 Your annual capacity drops by a third, not because you're doing harder work, but because the packaging step at the end of each engagement creates a bottleneck that prevents you from starting the next one.

-Gregor Fatul estimated that "the end-to-end time needed to deliver an audit is no more than an hour and a half once docs and interviews are collected."
-[EDITOR NOTE: Verify this quote is attributable to Gregor Fatul and used with permission.]
+As one consultant estimated: "the end-to-end time needed to deliver an audit is no more than an hour and a half once docs and interviews are collected."
 That's the analytical work.
 If the deck adds another 8 hours on top, the tail is five times longer than the analysis itself.

 The referral delay you can't see